xyzcoder/xyzcoder.github.io/_posts/2019-11-10-how-i-successfully-created-my-blog-and-maintaining-at-free-of-cost-using-jekyll-and-github-pages-part-2.md

 **title**: Specifies the title of the page<br>
 **layout**: For specifying which layout file to be used.
 We will see details of a layout file shortly.<br>
-**comments**: This is a custom variable which i am using and In my case, I accept true and false for this and based on the value provided, I'll display comments section in my post.<br>
+**comments**: This is a custom variable which I am using and In my case, I accept true and false for this and based on the value provided, I'll display comments section in my post.<br>
 **categories**: This is how an array is declared in YAML and here I have 3 categories AWS, VPC and VPC-Peering

 **How do we use these variables**: All variables declared in a